amirkeren/bluemix-lab2/README.md

 6. To finish, click on "Save Configuration", followed by "Add to Sequence" and then on "Save Your Changes"

 # Creating the trigger

+To finish the flow we will create a trigger to run the sequence.
+The trigger will be a change in the "phrases" DB

 1. Click on "Automate"